Balistarama/04_SVHN-Image-Classifier/README.md

 ```

 ##TENSORBOARD:
-If you would like to enable TensorBoard logging (note this drastically slows down training!) you can uncomment the code in main.py and then in a seperate terminal window and from the main directory run:
+If you would like to enable TensorBoard logging (note this drastically slows down training!) you can uncomment the code in main.py and then in a separate terminal window and from the main directory run:
 ```
 tensorboard --logdir=./logs
 ```